MeCRO-DEV/PSScanner/README.md

 PSScanner7.ps1  : Requires Powershell Core 7+, no dependent module required (Obsolete, please use PSScanner.ps1 with -ps7 switch enabled)

 Contributions : Pull requests and/or suggestions are more than welcome.
+Currently there is no progress bar implemented for the native multi-threading.
+I would appreciate it if someone can add to it.

 Screenshot: